No. 2 Baylor returns with 77-72 win to stay undefeated - WTMJ

 Iowa State is home against TCU on Saturday.

-Baylor plays at No. 17 Kansas on Saturday, then has three makeup games in a six-day span next week.
+Baylor plays at No. 17 Kansas on Saturday before three makeup games in a six-day span next week.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top